derekmerck/GID-Mint/README.md

 ## Overview

-Flask app to create 1-way hashes for global identifiers in study anonymization.
+Python library and Flask app to generate 1-way hashes for globally consistent identifiers in study anonymization.

 It is intended to be used as an adjunct with an automatic anonymization framework like [XNAT's](http://www.xnat.org) [DicomEdit](http://nrg.wustl.edu/software/dicomedit/)

 A reference web implementation of the most recent master branch is available at <http://get-a-gid.herokuapp.com>.

-### Dependencies
+## Dependencies

 - Python 2.7
 - [Flask](http://flask.pocoo.org)